 Offensive Penalties:

 Illegal Flag Belt -5 yards from LOS and loss of down Taunting -10 yards from LOS or spot and loss of down Too Many men on field -5 yards from LOS and loss of down Overtime (PLAYOFFS ONLY); 1.
 If the score is tied at the end of 25 minutes, an overtime period will be used to determine a winner.
 Overtime format is as follows: A. A coin flip will determine the team that chooses to be on offense or defense first.
 Home team calls the coin toss.
 1. If a second round of overtime must be played, the team that lost the coin toss will get to choose offense or defense for the second round of overtime.
 This process continues with teams alternating who gets to choose to be on offense or defense to start out during every round of overtime.
 2. The referee will determine which end of the field the overtime will take place on.
 B. Each team will take turns getting the ball at Midfield with 4 downs to score a touchdown.
 If a team scores a touchdown the team will then attempt a PAT as normal.
 Whether or not the team that begins on offense scores a touchdown and converts or does not convert the PAT, the team that started on defense will get a chance to win or tie.
-C. Both teams must “go for two” from the 10-yard line starting with the second round of overtime.
-D. All regulation period rules and penalties are in effect.
-E. There are no timeouts. |
+C. All regulation period rules and penalties are in effect.
+D. There are no timeouts. |